maximilianoPizarro/ia-developement-gitops/README.md

 ## Operators

-Operators are essential for automating the management of complex applications on OpenShift.
-They encapsulate operational knowledge and best practices, enabling seamless installation, upgrades, and maintenance of services.
-In this repository, operators such as Red Hat Build of Keycloak, Red Hat Developer Hub, Red Hat Dev Spaces, path-operator, Red Hat 3scale and Red Hat apicast are used to provide authentication, developer tooling, API management, and routing capabilities.
-Using operators ensures that applications are deployed in a consistent, scalable, and secure manner, reducing manual intervention and operational overhead.

 <div align="center">
   <img src="https://github.com/maximilianoPizarro/ia-developement-gitops/raw/main/snapshot/operators.png" width="900"/>
   <img src="https://github.com/maximilianoPizarro/ia-developement-gitops/raw/main/snapshot/rhbk.png" width="900"/>
   <img src="https://github.com/maximilianoPizarro/ia-developement-gitops/raw/main/snapshot/rhbk-2.png" width="900"/>
 </div>

+### Automated Management with OpenShift Operators
+Operators are a key component for automating the management of complex applications on OpenShift.
+They encapsulate the operational knowledge needed to install, upgrade, and maintain services seamlessly, which significantly reduces manual intervention and operational overhead.

+In this repository, several operators are used to provide essential functionalities:

+- Red Hat Build of Keycloak: For robust authentication.

+- Red Hat Developer Hub and Red Hat Dev Spaces: For developer tooling.

+- Red Hat 3scale and Red Hat Apicast: For API management.

+- Path-operator: For intelligent routing.

+By leveraging these operators, we ensure that all applications are deployed in a consistent, scalable, and secure manner.

 `applicationset.yaml`